wbarendr/Terminal-functions/README.md

 # Terminal-functions

-Put the following into your .zsh: alias touchf="~/Documents/terminal_algorithms/touch_files"
+Put the following into your .zsh:

+alias touchf="~/Documents/terminal_algorithms/touch_files"

 source ~/.zsh

-touchf FILENAME    to touch several functions in one go, out of one or more files.
+touchf "file.txt" to touch several functions in one go, out of one or more files.